RPG Reference Home . What's New . Contact Us

 • play map

-• 3 counter cheets
+• 3 counter sheets

 "The Most Beautiful Counters Ever!

 But beautiful counters alone do not make a game that is fun and easy.
 The rules do that.
 Simple rules make this game a joy to learn and allow play to start within 15 minutes.
-No grand strategies are necessary to play Blue Max.Easy-to-follow charts make it simple for players to decide on their moves and make them.Everyone sees what has happened immediately and moves on to their next action.
+No grand strategies are necessary to play Blue Max.
+Easy-to-follow charts make it simple for players to decide on their moves and make them.
+Everyone sees what has happened immediately and moves on to their next action.

 The Latest Addition: Altitude.
-The only thing that Blue Max originally lacked was a altitude rules.
+The only thing that Blue Max originally lacked was altitude rules.
 Now this revised and updated second edition incorporates easy to use rules for five altitude levels.
 Naturally, the rules go on to add spins — many a pilot (when hit by an enemy) finds himself in a spin, desperately fighting to regain control as he plummets toward the earth.
 Will he pull out at the last minute?"

 1989 ...
+Phil Hall ...
 GDW 0421 ...
 ISBN 1558780084

 Buy at Amazon